Fresno EOC to receive $5M from CARES Act funding to ramp up COVID-19 response

-FRESNO, California (KSEE) — On Tuesday the County of Fresno gave millions to the largest non-profit in Fresno to ramp up COVID-19 response efforts locally.
+FRESNO, California (KGPE) — On Tuesday the County of Fresno gave millions to the largest non-profit in Fresno to ramp up COVID-19 response efforts locally.

 The county announced a contract with Fresno Economic Opportunities Commission (EOC) for around $5 million.